opendatahub-io-contrib/ai-on-openshift/docs/odh-rhods/custom-runtime-triton.md

-# Deploying and using a Custom Serving Runtime in RHODS
+# Deploying and using a Custom Serving Runtime in ODH/RHODS

+Although these instructions were tested mostly using RHODS (Red Hat OpenShift Data Science), they apply to ODH (Open Data Hub) as well.

 ## Before you start

-This document will guide you through the broad steps necessary to deploy a custom Serving Runtime to serve a model using the triton Runtime.
+This document will guide you through the broad steps necessary to deploy a custom Serving Runtime in order to serve a model using the Triton Runtime (NVIDIA [Triton Inference Server](https://developer.nvidia.com/triton-inference-server)).

 While RHODS supports your ability to add your own runtime, it does not support the runtimes themselves.
-Therefore, it is up to you to configure, adjust and maintain the runtime itself.
+Therefore, it is up to you to configure, adjust and maintain your custom runtimes.

 This document expects a bit of familiarity with RHODS.

-Click on **D
-The sources used to create this are mostly:
+The sources used to create this document are mostly:

 * [https://github.com/kserve/modelmesh-serving/tree/main/config/runtimes](https://github.com/kserve/modelmesh-serving/tree/main/config/runtimes)
 * [https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver)